ddiu8081/.github/CONTRIBUTING.md

 ## Reporting Issues

+- If the language of the README is English, it is best to use English to ask questions.
+This allows more people to search and participate in the issue.
 - Ensure the bug was not already reported by searching on GitHub under Issues.
 - If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include:
   - A title and clear description.